haite4/cypress-test-task/README.md

 ## Summary

-This repository includes automated tests written using Cypress and JavaScript.
-The tests verify the functionality of elements on the main, login  as well as on the register page.
+This repository includes 11 automated test cases written using the Cypress framework and JavaScript.
+The tests verify the functionality of elements on the main, login, and register pages of the website [ RealWorld.](https://demo.realworld.io/#/).
+These tests ensure that critical elements and features of the website are working as expected.

 ## Requirements